 Apple Head Chihuahua mortality

-Congenital heart diseases are the leading cause of death among Apple Head Chihuahuas.
+Congenital heart diseases are the leading cause of shorter lifespan among Apple Head Chihuahuas.
 However, these issues mostly affect senior Chihuahuas.

-The brash attitude and willingness to fight often get Chihuahuas into trouble with larger dogs who wouldn’t mind beating them up.
-Apple Head Chihuahuas are delicately built, and their soft skulls can’t handle blows, which is why trauma is another common cause of death for Applehead Chihuahuas.
+The brash attitude often get Chihuahuas into trouble with larger dogs who wouldn’t mind beating them up.
+Apple Head Chihuahuas are delicately built, and their soft skulls can’t handle blows, which is why trauma is another common cause of shorter lifespan for Applehead Chihuahuas.

 How to train an Apple Head Chihuahua?